 State law in Queensland (Australia) requires that all adults working/undertaking professional experience/researching with children under the age of 18, in the state of Queensland are required to possess a current suitability card (Blue Card).
 (See "Other Requirements" for further information.)
 Also see: http://www.usq.edu.au/education/professional-experience/blue-card.

 Technology can be understood as a general process of responding to human needs and wants by designing products that take advantage of available opportunities and have impacts and consequences.
 If educators have a deep understanding of the technology process they can better design and implement activities that allow students to learn about technology both as a focus of special study and when it is integrated with other areas of the curriculum.
-This course will develop students' understanding of technology and the technology-design process in ways that will enable them to plan and teach technology appropriately across the school curriculum and apply the general process of technology to aspects of their own work as educators.
+This course will develop students' understanding of technology, including digital technologies and the technology-design process in ways that will enable them to plan and teach technology appropriately within the school curriculum.

 The course objectives define the student learning outcomes for a course.
 The assessment item(s) that may be used to assess student achievement of an objective are shown in parenthesis.
 On completion of this course students will be able to:

-- recognise and explain the operation of the technology process in a variety of human activity (Task 1, Task 2, Project report)
+- Demonstrate understanding of technology as a human activity (Task 1, Task 2, Assignment).

-- develop, implement and evaluate learning activities for technology education (Task 2, Group project, Project report)
+- Plan, develop, and evaluate learning activities using pedagogies appropriate to technology education (Task 2, Assignment).